nighthawkcoders/student_2025/navigation/about.md

 </div>

 <script>
-    // 1.
-Make a connection to the HTML container defined in the HTML div var container = document.getElementById("grid_container"); // This container connects to the HTML div

-    // 2.
-Define a JavaScript object for our http source and our data rows for the Living in the World grid var http_source = "https://upload.wikimedia.org/wikipedia/commons/";
+    var http_source = "https://upload.wikimedia.org/wikipedia/commons/";
     var living_in_the_world = [
-		{"flag": "4/41/Flag_of_India.svg", "greeting": "Namaste", "description": "India - Land Of Diversity"}, {"flag": "0/01/Flag_of_California.svg", "greeting": "Hi", "description": "California - The golden State"}, {"flag": "b/b9/Flag_of_Oregon.svg", "greeting": "Hi", "description": "Oregon - 9 years"}, {"flag": "e/ef/Flag_of_Hawaii.svg", "greeting": "Aloha", "description": "Hawaii - 2 years"}, ];
+		{"flag": "4/41/Flag_of_India.svg", "greeting": "Namaste", "description": "India - Land Of Diversity"}, {"flag": "0/01/Flag_of_California.svg", "greeting": "Hi", "description": "California - The golden State"},

-    // 3a.
-Consider how to update style count for size of container
-    // The grid-template-columns has been defined as dynamic with auto-fill and minmax

-    // 3b.
-Build grid items inside of our container for each row of data for (const location of living_in_the_world) {
+    for (const location of living_in_the_world) {
         // Create a "div" with "class grid-item" for each row var gridItem = document.createElement("div");